khrt/graphql-perl/README.md

 # DESCRIPTION

-graphql-perl is a port of a [reference GraphQL implementation](https://github.com/graphql/graphql-js) implements GraphQL types, parser, validation and execution need to build GraphQL schema and execute GraphQL queries.
+GraphQL is a port of the [reference GraphQL implementation](https://github.com/graphql/graphql-js) implements GraphQL types, parser, validation, execution, and introspection.

 # TYPES